-T HE objects of this society are to assist sick members, to bury deceased members or to containing to their funeral expenses; to encourage the practice of good simping; to arrange literary and social entertainments, and to own and maintain a library for the profit and pleasure of sumbers,"-From the Constitution of the Swedish Society of San Francisco. deceased members or to containue to their funeral expenses; to consider the seciety, furnitures of the seciety of San Francisco.
+T HE objects of this society are to assist sick members, to bury deceased members or to containate to their funeral expenses; to encourage the practice of good simping; to arrange literary and social entertainments, and to own and maintain a library for the profit and pleasure of sumbers,"-From the Constitution of the Swedish Society of San Francisco.

-Society of San Francisco, seciety furnitures and pleasage of section of the Sweedish of the seciety furnitures of the Sweedish of the seciety furnitures of the Sweedish of the seciety furnitures of the section of the Sweedish of the section of the s time there is only one branch, that being to Oshland.
+Accomplishes Great Good and Influence Is Increasing With the Years time there is only one branch, that being to Oshland.
 The Company of the control of the con-may be discussed at the receilings of the scotley.
-The constitution, by-laws and ritemat of the occlusty have been printed both proteons fact in the athloid world.
+The constitution, by-laws and ritest of the occlusty have been printed both